GabeScott/standard-works-vault/General Conference/1995 April - “Watchmen on the Tower”.md

 # “Watchmen on the Tower”

-*By Helvécio Martins - Of the Seventy*
+By Elder Helvécio Martins - *Of the Seventy*

 *Given in the April session of the 1995 General Conference*